marcinduma/LTRCLD-2557/docs/use-case1.md

 - Region Based
 - Custom

+!!!Info
+    Selectors should be designed in a way that's Instances/Service are matched by only one selector - different configuration will result in Fault.

 In our case we will use **IP based** selectors.

 Under **Template Properties** swtich to **CNC-AWS-01** Site, click on **EPG-AWS-01** and hit **"Add Selector"** button under the EPG Cloud Properties.